deeheber/danielle-heberling-dot-xyz/content/blog/websockets/index.md

 ## Client (Frontend) Walkthrough
 For this particular project my desired client was a website built using reactJS, so here’s how I went about getting that setup.

-I first grabbed my Websocket URL from the Stackery dashboard (can also get it from the AWS console) and used the browser <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" target="_blank" rel="noopener noreferrer">Websocket API to connect</a> on `ComponentDidMount`.
+I first grabbed my Websocket URL from the Stackery dashboard (can also get it from the AWS console) and used the browser <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" target="_blank" rel="noopener noreferrer">Websocket API to connect</a> via `new WebSocket` on `ComponentDidMount`.

-Once connected, my application listened for specific events onopen, onmessage, onclose, onerror in order to determine what type of action to take.
+Once connected, my application listened for specific events `onopen`, `onmessage`, `onclose`, `onerror` in order to determine what type of action to take.
+These events (as well as others) are outlined in the <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSocket" target="_blank" rel="noopener noreferrer">Websocket API spec</a>.

-If I want my frontend client to send a message to the backend, I can use the .send method off of my connected WebSocket object.
+If I want my frontend client to send a message to the backend, I can use the `send` method off of my connected WebSocket object.
 Then I’d include a JSON object that looks something like this:

 ```
 { “action”: “echomessage”, “data”: “data I am sending” }
 ```

 ## Closing
 We’ve only scratched the surface, but hopefully this post can give you some insight on how to setup websockets to talk to a web ui client via API Gateway websockets.
-If you’d like to see a working example of the infrastructure/code, I discussed in this post check out <a href="https://github.com/deeheber/websockets" target="_blank" rel="noopener noreferrer">this GitHub repo</a>.
+If you’d like to see a working example of the infrastructure/code, I discussed in this post take a look at <a href="https://github.com/deeheber/websockets" target="_blank" rel="noopener noreferrer">this GitHub repo</a>.